MacloProfile/SimpleWeather/README.md

 # SimpleWeather
-Parses weather in Moscow for 3 days ahead
+Parses of weather in Moscow for 3 days ahead from the site "GISMETEO".